SINGLE-TENANT NET LEASE – EXPLANATION OF A NET LEASE

 Sophisticated investors seek to invest in “Investment Grade” property assets.
 These are tenants with credit ratings at least BBB- or higher by Fitch and Standard & Poor, or Baa3 or higher by Moody’s.

-Many STNL properties are rented to publicly traded companies such as CVS, Walgreens, Aldi, 7-11, Carrefour, Dollar General, McDonald’s, Starbucks, Walmart, Whole Foods (Amazon), Metro, or Ikea.
+Many STNL properties are rented to publicly traded companies such as CVS, Walgreens, Aldi, 7-11, Carrefour, Dollar General, McDonald’s, Starbucks, Walmart, Whole Foods (Amazon), Metro, and Ikea.
 In this case, it is easy to pull up investment research from reputable online stock analysis sources.
-NNNs backed by Investment Grade tenants are also sometimes called a Credit Tenant Lease or CTL.
+NNN leases backed by Investment Grade tenants are also sometimes called a Credit Tenant Lease or CTL.

 NNN properties usually always provide higher returns than bonds because real estate is illiquid.
 But when discussing risk-adjusted returns, NNN lease property investments surpass bond investments.